 Before the Distributor is used, the control computer has to to be set for each particular Distributor.
-There are seven setup screens used to set parameters and perform calibrations for the Distributor that the control computer is installed in.
+The setup screens are used to set parameters and perform calibrations for the Distributor that the control computer is installed in.
 Setup is performed for the customer at the factory and should not need to be changed except for when major service or repair is performed on the Distributor.